bakeshop2281/eua-ff-universe/rich-details.md

 - **Eua:** "The heir of Shinra and the heir of Jenova, making a thoroughly practical arrangement because neither of us knows what we're supposed to be now."

 ### The Kitchen Seduction - Boundaries Under Fire
-**Setting:** Late night kitchen, Eua in nightshirt on counter, Rufus between her legs
+**Setting:** Late night kitchen, Eua in nightgown on counter, Rufus between her legs

 **Rufus's Seduction Technique:**
 - **Systematic Observation:** "You know what I've learned about you?
 Whenever I do this—" [kisses neck] "your body responds right here." [touches breast]